azaan-imran192/Academic-Projects/ParkinsonPal-HCI/03-Evaluation/README.md

-📊 Evaluation
+# 📊 Evaluation Phase

-This folder contains the usability evaluation and user testing artifacts for ParkinsonPal, conducted as part of the Human-Computer Interaction (HCI) course at LUMS.
+This folder contains the **usability evaluation and user testing artifacts** for **ParkinsonPal**, conducted as part of the **Human-Computer Interaction (HCI)** course at **LUMS**.

-The goal of this evaluation phase was to assess usability, learnability, accessibility, and overall user experience of the proposed design with representative users.
+The evaluation phase focused on assessing **usability, learnability, accessibility, and overall user experience** of the proposed design with representative users, including elderly individuals and Parkinson’s patients.

-🎯 Evaluation Objectives
+---

-Assess ease of use for elderly users with Parkinson’s disease
+## 🎯 Evaluation Objectives

-Identify usability issues in:
+- Assess ease of use for elderly users with Parkinson’s disease

-Navigation
+- Identify usability issues related to:

-Medication management
+  - Navigation

-Symptom tracking
+  - Medication management

-Cognitive games
+  - Symptom tracking

-Measure user satisfaction and confidence using standardized tools
+  - Cognitive exercises

-Collect qualitative feedback for design refinement
+- Measure user satisfaction and confidence using structured evaluation tools

-🧪 Evaluation Methodology
+- Validate whether the design meets accessibility and inclusivity goals

-The evaluation was conducted using a task-based usability testing approach, consisting of:
+---

-Pre-test questionnaire (user background & expectations)
+## 🧪 Evaluation Methodology

-Guided task execution using a test scenario
+The evaluation was conducted using a **mixed-methods approach**, combining:

-Post-test questionnaire
+- **Pre-test questionnaires** to understand user background and expectations

-System Usability Scale (SUS) survey
+- **Task-based usability testing** using the high-fidelity prototype

-Observational notes and verbal feedback
+- **Post-test questionnaires** to measure perceived usability and satisfaction

-Participants were encouraged to think aloud, take breaks when needed, and freely express confusion or comfort during tasks.
+- **Qualitative feedback** through observations and open-ended responses

-📂 Folder Contents
+Participants were guided through representative tasks such as:
-🔹 Core Evaluation Documents
+- Logging symptoms

-Group08_Evaluation2025.pdf
+- Navigating medication reminders

-Group08_Evaluation2025.docx
+- Exploring cognitive exercises

-Full evaluation report including methodology, participant demographics, findings, and discussion.
+- Reviewing progress dashboards

-🔹 Questionnaires
+---

-Pre_test_Questionnaire.pdf
+## 📝 Evaluation Artifacts

-Post_test_Questionnaire.pdf
+This folder includes the following materials:

-Standardized questionnaires used before and after usability testing.
+### 📄 Core Evaluation Reports

-🔹 Test Protocol
+- `Group08_Evaluation2025.pdf`

-Testbook.pdf
+- `Group08_Evaluation2025.docx`

-Contains detailed task scenarios and step-by-step instructions given to participants during testing.
+### 📋 Questionnaires

-🔹 README Files
+- `Pre_test_Questionnaire.pdf`

-README.md
+- `Post_test_Questionnaire.pdf`

-README.txt
+> **Note:** Individual patient-specific questionnaires were **intentionally not uploaded** to maintain privacy and ethical considerations.

-Documentation for repository navigation and evaluation context.
+### 📘 Supporting Material

-🔒 Privacy & Ethical Considerations
+- `Testbook.pdf` — Task scenarios and evaluation flow used during testing

-Individual patient-level questionnaires and responses are not included in this repository to:
+---

-Protect participant privacy
+## 🔍 Key Evaluation Focus Areas

-Comply with ethical research practices
+- **Learnability:** Can first-time users complete tasks with minimal guidance?

-Only aggregated insights and anonymized findings are reported in the evaluation documents.
+- **Accessibility:** Are interactions suitable for tremor-affected users?

-📈 Key Evaluation Focus Areas
+- **Clarity:** Is the language, iconography, and navigation intuitive?

-Accessibility for elderly users
+- **Cognitive Load:** Are tasks simple and non-overwhelming?

-Cognitive load and clarity
+- **User Confidence:** Do users feel comfortable using the app independently?

-Consistency of interface elements
+---

-Learnability without external assistance
+## 📌 Ethical Considerations

-Confidence and comfort while using the app
+- Informed consent was obtained prior to evaluation sessions

-🧠 Outcome
+- Personally identifiable information (PII) was excluded from this repository

-The evaluation findings informed:
+- Individual patient responses are summarized only in aggregate form

-Refinements in navigation structure
+---

-Improved accessibility features
+## 📈 Outcome

-Simplified interaction flows
+The evaluation findings informed **design refinements**, validated key usability decisions, and highlighted areas for improvement in accessibility, interaction flow, and cognitive task difficulty.

-Better alignment with user expectations and limitations
+These insights directly influenced final design recommendations documented in the evaluation report.